For printable PDF versions of the forms, please use the buttons below:

 - The required student to teaching staff ration is 5 to 1

 - To be considered a viable training that qualifies for teaching assistantship certification or Teacher Training certification, a training must have no less than 6 students

-•In exceptional situations, a foundation course may not be able to comply with BCTA/NA Guidelines for Education at the start of the training.
+In exceptional situations, a foundation course may not be able to comply with BCTA/NA Guidelines for Education at the start of the training.
 If an approved teacher’s course is unable to comply, a written request for exemption may be submitted to the Board of Directors.
 The exemption request will include the particular exemption, reason for exemption, the plan and timeline to become compliant with the Guidelines, course location and dates.
-Each request will be considered on its own merits, and responded to within 60 days.
+Each request will be considered on its own merits and responded to within 60 days.

-4. Requirement for Teacher Trainee: Teacher Trainees are to receive supervision as needed.
+4. The requirement for Teacher Trainee: Teacher Trainees are to receive supervision as needed.
 Their basic requirement is the same as Teaching Assistant.
 Plus, submission of “Letter of Intent” at the beginning of Teacher Training, participation in curriculum development for the overall course and each teaching module, supervised teaching with formal feedback from the mentor and other members of the teaching team, a minimum of at least seven presentations is required; ideally the Teacher Trainee will do a portion of teaching in each module.